 5G is here and it’s already getting noticed!

 Mobile video chat was already a thing before COVID, but the pandemic has pushed group video chats into the mainstream.
 And with more video participants, there is greater pressure on the capacity of the mobile network.
 Also, more data traffic.
-Therefore, we will see more initiatives like Apple’s 4K Facetime, that requires a 5G connection to work.
+Therefore, in the future we will see more initiatives like Apple’s 4K Facetime, that requires a 5G connection to work.

 Apart from that, mobile data consumption will keep growing driven by 5G mobile users streaming video.
 And because the experience will keep evolving, the resolution will be higher, which requires consumers to use more data.